slaclab/onboard-rucio/docs/Installation.md

 These container images the essential tools installed for Python development, including VI editor.

 In the rucio repo, changes were made:
+    etc/docker/dev/docker-compose.yml ([example for LCLS](./lcls-docker-compose.yml):
-    etc/docker/dev/docker-compose.yml: persists the data catalogs in the configured Postgres backend, and integration with fts.
+    persists the data catalogs in the configured Postgres backend, and integration with fts.

 In the containers repo, changes for the project have been made in the following files:
     dev/Dockerfile: updates the repo target